The Clorox Company v. Ssarm Incorporated et al | Law.com Rad...

-Clorox sued Jade Trading Corp., Lavonna's Place and other defendants Tuesday in New Jersey District Court over claims of orchestrating a bait-and-switch scheme.
-The court action, brought by Epstein Drangel LLP and the Verso Law Group, accuses the defendants of falsely representing that they carry the 'canister packaging' version of Clorox's disinfecting wipes; charging the wipes at a lower price than other legitimate sellers; and delivering a 'flat pack' version of Clorox wipes.
-Counsel have not yet appeared for the defendants.
-The case is 2:23-cv-04122, The Clorox Company v.
+Clorox sued Jade Trading Corporation, doing business as Warbies Deals, and other defendants on Tuesday in New Jersey District Court over trademark infringement and false advertising claims.
+The lawsuit, filed by Epstein Drangel LLP and Verso Law Group, pursues claims against the defendants for marketing and selling Clorox disinfecting wipes on Amazon platforms.
+According to the suit, the defendants advertise the 'canister packaging' version of the wipes at a lower price than other legitimate sellers but instead deliver a material different version to consumers.
+The suit further contends that the defendant's actions damage Clorox's relationship with authorized retailers and distributors.
+Attorneys have not yet appeared for the defendants.
+The case is 3:23-cv-04122, The Clorox Company v.
 Ssarm Incorporated et al.

 Retail & Consumer Goods